fieldtrip/website/workshop/fitng2023/do_group_analysis.md

 % SKIP Save the data
 % save(fullfile(output_dir, 'stat_standard_oddball_clusstats.mat'), 'stat_standard_oddball_clusstats');
 ```

+You can compare the design matrix to that of an GLM analysis of fMRI data, except that it does not code invividual fMRI volumes but subjects, and is transposed with the subjects along colums.

+  figure
+  imagesc(cfg.design)

+Rather than `cfg.method='montecarlo'`, we could also have used another method, such as `'analytic'`.
+With the analytic computation of p-values, we cannot use `cfg.correctm='cluster'`, but we still could do a correction for multiple comparisons, such as `bonferroni` or `fdr`.
+See **[ft_statistics_analytic](/reference/ft_statistics_analytic)** and perhaps you want to give it a try later on.

 ### 3.3.2 Plot the results of the cluster-based permutation test